The Bitwarden Blog

 End-to-end encryption is more secure

 Bitwarden Secrets Manager is a zero knowledge, end-to-end encrypted, and open source solution for securely storing, managing, automating, and sharing secrets at scale across the development lifecycle.
-With zero-knowledge, the encryption key is not accessible by the service provider, further ensuring the security of your end-to-end encrypted data.
-Because Secrets Manager offers one centralized location for managing secrets it reduces the sprawl of secrets across the organization and enables administrators to monitor and manage access to sensitive information and systems.
+With zero knowledge, the encryption key is inaccessible to the service provider, further ensuring the security of your end-to-end encrypted data.
+Because Secrets Manager offers one centralized location for secrets management, it reduces the sprawl of secrets across the organization and enables administrators to monitor and manage access to sensitive information and systems.

-Bitwarden Secrets Manager security posture is stronger than other secrets management solutions on the market.
+The security posture of Bitwarden Secrets Manager is stronger than that of other secrets management solutions on the market.
 In addition to zero knowledge, end-to-end encryption, Bitwarden Secrets Manager benefits from annual third-party security audits that include source code assessments and penetration testing across Bitwarden IPs, servers, and web applications.
-The active Bitwarden community also conducts informal source code audits on GitHub and via the Hacker One public bug bounty program
+The active Bitwarden community also conducts informal source code audits on GitHub and via the Hacker One public bug bounty program.

 Bitwarden uses multiple layers of encryption to secure your data — AES-CBC 256-bit encryption for your vault data, and PBKDF2 SHA-256 or Argon2 to derive your encryption key.
 Data can only be decrypted with the encryption key derived from your master password.

 Bitwarden is trusted by millions of individuals and businesses across the globe to secure sensitive information and credentials.
-Get started securing your developer secrets with end-to-end encryption and enable Secrets Manager for your Bitwarden account!
-Check out this Secrets Manager Quick Start guide for next steps.
+Get started securing your developer secrets with end-to-end encryption and enable Secrets Manager!
+Sign up for free or opt for a 7-day business trial to explore all the enterprise features Bitwarden Secrets Manager has to offer.
+You can also contact sales for a personalized consultation.